Kainmueller-Lab/aqqua/README.md

 ```

 Layout definitions are located in `_layouts`.
 Each layout can inherit from other layouts.
 For example the `team` layout inherits from the `default` layout.
 Inheritance in this case means that the

 <!-- {% raw %} -->

 `{{ content }}`

 <!-- {% endraw %} -->

 tag in the `default` layout is replaced by whatever is defined in the `team` layout.

+### How to update the data collection progress bar

+Update the numbers in [assets/progress.js].